-The distribution of bulk chemical supplies and packaging is operated through Sodium which has storage and distribution facilities located in strategic locations in Western Canada.
+The distribution of bulk chemical supplies and packaging is operated through Sodium which has storage and distribution facilities located in strategic locations in Western Canada, and through SCM which has a storage and distribution facility in California.
 Sodium sells products to BSL and other third party customers who then warehouse their products at their locations.
-Sodium's market niche is to sell blended and packaged truckloads of products directly to mud companies who have the warehousing facilities.
+Sodium's market niche is to sell blended and packaged truckloads of products directly to mud companies who have warehousing facilities.
 Therefore, it is not unusual for BSL and Sodium to have some similar customers.
 These customers will buy and warehouse Sodium's products and will use BSL for emergency situations or when timing becomes an issue.
+SCM sells products only to third party customers who use them on site.
+SCM's market niche is packaging and cement blending to oil well contractors operating in southern and central California.
+SMC's business currently has no geographic overlap with Bri-Chem and they have built a strong market position with many long term customers.

-Sodium offers an extensive product line in both bulk and packaged form and continually adds new offerings to meet specific customer requirements.
-The Company's 5,000 square foot blending facility in Acheson, Alberta has allowed Sodium to grow and adapt to the changing environment and changing needs of their clients.
-Blending operations includes customer specific blends of dry powder, whereby customers dictate the product formulation and Sodium will source the product, blend, package, warehouse and distribute the finished blended product.
-Targeting different industries provides Sodium with product and industry diversification.
-Some of the more common products sold are:
+Fluids blending and packaging divisions offers an extensive product line in both bulk and packaged form and continually adds new offerings to meet specific customer requirements.
+The Company's blending facilities in Acheson, and Camrose, Alberta, and in Bakersfield, California, have allowed fluids blending and packaging divisions to grow and adapt to the changing environment and changing needs of their clients.
+Blending operations includes customer specific blends of dry powder goods, whereby customers dictate the product formulation and our divisions will source the product, blend, package, and warehouse and distribute the finished blended product.
+Targeting different industries provides Bri-Chem with product and industry diversification.